cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 The Certificate Signing Request (CSR)) format defined in Section 4 follows the PKCS#10 format to enable a direct mapping to the certification request information, see Section 4.1 of {{RFC2986}}.

-When a certificate request is received the CA, or function trusted by the CA, needs to perform some limited C509 processing and verify the proof-of-possession of the public key, before normal certificate generation can take place.
+When a certificate request is received, the CA, or function trusted by the CA, needs to perform some limited C509 processing and verify the proof-of-possession corresponding to the public key, before normal certificate generation can take place.

 In the reverse direction, in case c509CertificateType = 1 was requested, a separate C509 processing function can perform the conversion from a generated X.509 certificate to C509 as a bump-in-the-wire.
-In case c509CertificateType = 0 was requested, the C509 processing needs to be performed before signing the certificate, in which case a tighter integration with CA may be needed.
+In case c509CertificateType = 0 was requested, the C509 processing needs to be performed before signing the certificate, in which case a tighter integration with the CA may be needed.

 # Legacy Considerations {#dep-set}